Union County has 10 full-time and 4 part-time jailers.

 Notice to Inmates Sentenced in Union County

-Effective January 22, 2014, all inmates sentenced to the Union County Jail will be charged $15.00 per day for room and board.
-This fee will be deducted daily from the inmate's account.
-Prescription and over the counter medications will be charged and deducted from inmate bank when the expense is incurred.
+Effective January 1, 2023, all inmates sentenced to the Union County Jail will be charged $25.00 per day for room and board.
+This fee will be deducted daily from the inmate’s account.
+Prescription and over the counter medications will be charged and deducted from inmate bank when the expense in incurred.

 SDCL 24-11-45, which authorizes prisoners confined to jail while serving a sentence to be liable for the cost of their confinement, became effective July 1, 1995.
 Below is a full text of SDCL 24-11-5.

-"A prisoner confined to any jail while serving a sentence is liable for the cost of the prisoner's confinement including room and board charges, medical, dental, optometric and psychiatric service charges, vocational education training and chemical dependency treatment charges."
+“A prisoner confined to any jail while serving a sentence is liable for the cost of the prisoner’s confinement including room and board charges, medical, dental, optometric and psychiatric service charges, vocational education training and chemical dependency treatment charges.
+If, after considering the prisoners net income, net worth, number of dependents and any existing obligations, the Judge who sentenced the prisoner to jail determines that the prisoner is unable to pay, the Judge may waive all or part of the payment for the cost of the inmate’s confinement.”

 Inmates will be billed, and if not paid, the unpaid balance will be turned over to a collection agency.